BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Memory Management:**\
 First of all, C++ is the best language to manage the memory and the access patterns efficiently.
 The alignments and paddings can be controlled and the memory pools can be utilized perfectly.
-Java and python, on the other hand, uses heap memory if the fundamental OOP approach is followed.
+Java and python, on the other hand, use the heap memory if the fundamental OOP approach is followed.
+However, switching to DOD approaches eliminates this problem for java and python.

-Python can be forced to use contiguous memory segments by activating the NumPy or array libraries which can be achieved by a DOD embedded OOP approach explained in [The CS in Python](sec353) section clearly.
+As an example, python can be forced to use contiguous memory segments by activating the NumPy or array libraries which can be achieved by a DOD embedded OOP approach explained in [The CS in Python](sec352) section clearly.
 This approach fulfills the memory requirements effectively.

-In terms of memory, java would add little type overhead comparing with C++.
+In terms of the memory, java would add little type overhead comparing with C++.
 This overhead gets larger in case of python.
-However, the type container approach given in [The CS in Python](sec353) section corresponds to an additional memory not per object but per type which ends up with a tiny amount of memory (i.e. a few KBs for thousands of types).
+However, the type container approach given in [The CS in Python](sec352) section corresponds to an additional memory not per object but per type which ends up with a tiny amount of memory (i.e. a few KBs for thousands of types).
 Hence, there is nothing to worry about the memory usage.

-An important point about the memory aspect is that the objects of the SP are temporary such that they are only required during an SA.
+An important point about the memory aspect is that the objects of the SP are temporary such that they are only required while the SP is running.
-When the CS is requested to execute an SA via the SP (e.g. SP_CS_SA_Panel_Buckling), the SP creates the required objects (e.g. SP_CS_EO_Panel and SP_SCL_Panel_Buckling_Load), run the analysis, store the results in the analysis object (i.e. SP_CS_SA_Panel_Buckling) or in an SAR object (e.g. SP_SAR_Panel_Buckling) and return the results to CS.
+When the CS is requested to execute an SA via the SP (e.g. SP_SA_Panel_Buckling), the SP creates the required objects (e.g. SP_EO_Panel and SP_SCL_Panel_Buckling_Load), run the analysis, store the results in the analysis object (i.e. SP_SA_Panel_Buckling) or in an SAR object (e.g. SP_SAR_Panel_Buckling) and return the results to CS.
 The CS would store the results in its own format which means that all the objects created by the SP are not needed anymore.